-During 2018, almost 60,000 people of all ages visited the building.
-Eighteen tenants lease space in the building providing mental health counseling, chemical dependency counseling, 4-H programming, MN driver license testing, Medicare and Social Security services, crisis counseling, alternative education for secondary students, public access television broadcasting, services for the homeless, AARP free tax preparation (serving 1,400 clients in 2018), dance classes, orchestra rehearsal space, yoga classes, Thrivent Financial and labor union office space.
-The Backus Center is home to Borealis Bards Community Theatre, Icebox Radio Theatre, Northland Art Society, Darcie’s Dance Studio 250 dancers, girls and boys basketball practice and games, Boy Scout Troop 150, a Performing Arts Series, art classes, summer arts programs, high school band/choir concerts, vocal and band music festivals, art exhibits, exercise classes, plays, dinner theatre and special events.
+During 2019, almost 60,000 people of all ages visited the building.
+Fifteen tenants lease space in the building providing mental health counseling, chemical, 4-H programming, MN driver license testing, crisis counseling, alternative education for secondary students, public access television broadcasting, services for the homeless, AARP free tax preparation, dance classes, orchestra rehearsal space, Thrivent Financial, physical fitness center, and food shelf services.
+The Backus Center is home to Borealis Bards Community Theatre, Northland Art Society, Darcie’s Dance Studio, girls and boys basketball practice and games, Boy Scout Troop 150, a Performing Arts Series, art classes, summer arts programs, high school band/choir concerts, vocal and band music festivals, art exhibits, exercise classes, plays, dinner theatre and special events.

-Three programs help address food insecurity: a monthly food distribution program, Ruby’s Pantry serves an average of 280 families per month with over 13,000 families benefiting since 2015; a twice-weekly “Community Café” served over 5,200 free, hot, nutritious meals to children and adults in 2018; a free Summer Food Service Program served over 5,200 lunches to children during 2018.
-Over 90,000 free meals have been served since the programs began in 2010 and 2012.
+Three programs help address food insecurity: Ruby's Pantry, a monthly food distribution program, serves an average of 280 families per month with over 13,000 families benefiting since 2015; a twice-weekly “Community Café” served 16,913 free, hot, nutritious meals to children and adults in 2020; a free Summer Food Service Program served over 9,072 lunches to children during 2020.

 Comments from Backus stakeholders: